 The illusion was first spotted on tiled surfaces.

-One of the most famous examples in the world is the cafe wall at the bottom of St Michael's Hill, in Bristol, England.
+One of the most famous examples in the world is known as The Cafe Wall Illusion.
+It can be found at the bottom of St Michael's Hill, in Bristol, England.
 Sadly the tiles are rather worn and cracked, but the illusion is still there!